Shoes01/gameattempt2/README.md

   - [x] Implement death function
   - [x] Implement weapon damage
   - [x] Implement a turn summary variable
-- [ ] Improve code
+- [-] Improve code
-  - [ ] Provide adequate documentation
+  - [x] Provide adequate documentation
-  - [-] Decouple what can be decoupled
+  - [x] Decouple what can be decoupled
-  - [-] Move things out of engine.py
+  - [x] Move things out of engine.py
   - [x] Create component managers
-  - [ ] Consider splitting the Mech class into a Propulsion class and a Chassis class (or something else that handles defense, HP, etc)
+  - [x] Consider splitting the Mech class into a Propulsion class and a Chassis class (or something else that handles defense, HP, etc)
-    - [ ] Move movement code to the Propulsion class
+    - [-] Move movement code to the Propulsion class
     - [x] Move damage code to the Chassis class
   - [x] Create a Location component
   - [x] Create a look function
 - [ ] Animation
 - [ ] Event Queue
+  - [ ] Create an entity manager which adds entities to the queue
+  - [ ] Update death function to remove from the queue
+  - [ ] Weapons and movement are different.
+    - [ ] Movement uses the EQ, and is based on speed.
+    - [x] Weapons simply have a cooldown, and ticks down at the end of the turn.
 - [ ] Second Weapon System: Ballistics
   - [x] Code logic to handle an entity with multiple weapons
   - [x] Allow the player to target a tile multiple times
+  - [ ] Handle projectiles
+- [ ] Improve code II
+  - [ ] Lot's of messy features have been added
+  - [ ] Ensure all player "actions" use the results variable to track events
+  - [ ] Rename Mech class to Propulsion class
 - [ ] Terrain
   - [ ] Consider using NumPy arrays to store map information
 - [ ] Revisit turn structure